Monday, October 31, 2016

 But, other than that, there was no funny business.

-I only know that because I walked into The Peel with Alex, it was Opening Night, the day we screwed.
+I only know that because I walked into The Peel with Alex, it was a Sunday night, the day we screwed.
 And as if to, literally, say you cannot escape your past, all five masters were standing at the back bar.
 We turned on our heals and walked straight out the door again.
 We laughed so hard, read nearly crapped ourselves, as we fled down Wellington Street.
 We walked back to North Fitzroy where Alex’s car was.
 He got in and drove away.
 What are the chances, I ask you.
 Maybe, our old Smithton masters held up the bar at the Peel every night, who knows.

 It must be 10 years ago that I read that Alex had died, in The Smithton Old Grammarian.
 Just suddenly like that, In Memorium.
 I was shocked.
 Ten years after we left school.
 I always thought we’d meet up one last time.
 I was ready for our ten year reunion, my ten year man, I’d learned some new tricks.
 I still don’t know what from?
 Gone.